NilsRo/HotWaterRecirculatingPump/README.md

 ![Case with components mounted](img/Case%20with%20components.JPG)

 # Software

 To setup the device it will open an Access Point named "Zirkulationspumpe" to provide an configuration interface.
 It is still available after the device is connected to an WiFi Network so you can do the 1-Wire configuration later.
 You have to mount the sensor 50cm from the hot water reserviour.

 1. system configuration and hostname to get an WiFi connection (everything later can be configured later via the normal network)
 2. MQTT configuration to publish the following topics:
    * "ww/ht/dhw_Tflow_measured": out temperature of the warm water
    * "ww/ht/dhw_Treturn": return temperture of the warm water circulation
    * "ww/ht/Tint": system internal temperture
    * "ww/ht/dhw_pump_circulation": pump is running or not
    * "ww/ht/info": system information as text
-3. MQTT configuration for heater status subscription to block pump if heater is off and additional external pump control (e.g. ht3/hometop/ht/dhw_pump_circulation to use the heaters pump messages from hometop_HT3)
+3. MQTT configuration for heater status subscription to block pump if heater is off (e.g. ht3/hometop/ht/hc1_Tniveau) and additional external pump control (e.g. ht3/hometop/ht/dhw_pump_circulation to use the heaters pump messages from hometop_HT3)
 4. NTP configuration to get the RTC infos for logging
 5. Temperature configuration to map the DS18B20 sensors detected
 6. Return Temperature that the pump can switch off when the water is gone through the whole circulation pipe.